qiwi/nestjs-enterprise/packages/common/README.md

 ```

 - When used as a method decorator or class decorator, works like [guard](https://docs.nestjs.com/guards), letting only the specified port.
-- When used as a parameter decorator, get port form request.
+- When used as a parameter decorator, extracts port value from request.socket data.

-### Decorator @RequestSize
+### @RequestSize
 ```typescript
 import { Controller, Post,} from '@nestjs/common'
 import { RequestSize } from '@qiwi/nestjs-enterprise-core'